New Zealand smooth skate: Description

 D. innominatus males grow up to 93 cm in pelvic length (PL).
 PL is a measure from the tip of the animals' snout to the outer margin of the pelvic fins.
 Contrasting the males, the female smooth skates grow to a larger size around 112 cm PL.
 The largest recorded female smooth skate measured 158 cm PL.

 Smooth skates are the largest known skates in the world and can weigh up to 70 kg at maturity.
 Their length has been reported up to 2.4 m.
-The smooth skate has a dark grey upper side with darker grey to black spots and an underside that is lighter grey to white in color.
+The smooth skate has a dark grey upper side with darker grey to black spots and an underside that is lighter grey to white in colour.
 Some adults have small prickles or whiskers on their snouts or noses.
-Smooth skates are commonly mistaken for rough skates, but are larger in size and lighter in color.
+Smooth skates are commonly mistaken for rough skates, but are larger in size and lighter in colour.

 Range and habitat

 D. innominatus is endemic to New Zealand.
 They are found in the coastal waters of New Zealand's North, South and Stewart Islands, and are also found in the Snares Islands shelf and Chatham Rise.
 D. innominatus is found at shorelines to depths of roughly 1200 m below sea level, although it is rare to find them exceeding depths of 800 m.
 This species inhabits soft seafloor areas on the continental shelf and its upper slope: they are most numerous on the mid-outer continental shelf.